Specsight (“we”, “us”, “our”) is a product operated by Ola Piętka, a sole proprietorship (jednoosobowa działalność gospodarcza) registered in Poland.

 - Process payments: Manage subscriptions, enforce plan limits, and handle billing through Stripe.

-- Send notifications: Email you about scan completions, sync updates, report generation, and team invitations.
-You can opt out of non-essential emails in your notification settings.
+- Send transactional notifications: Email you about scan completions, sync updates, report generation, and team invitations — delivered via Resend (see §4).
+You can opt out of non-essential transactional emails in your in-app notification settings.
+Marketing and lifecycle emails are covered separately in §3a.

-- Improve Specsight: Use aggregated usage data to improve our AI analysis accuracy, performance, and user experience.
+- Improve Specsight: Use aggregated usage data to improve Specsight's analysis accuracy, performance, and user experience.

 - Respond to support requests: Use your account information to help you when you contact us.